ovimihai/google-cloud-associate-training/GET GCP Certified Program/Associate Cloud Engineer Journey/Notes/Virtual Networks/Virtual Private Cloud.md

 - IP addresses - internal, external, ranges
     - each VM can have 2 ips:
         - internal
+            - only this can be viewed inside the machine `ifconfig`
             - internal assigned by DHCP, lease 24h
             - symbolic name registered in an internal network-scoped DNS that translates the name into the internal IP
                 - can translate VM names and URLs inside the same network